gitlabhq/gitlab-ci/doc/builds_configuration/README.md

 Let's have a close look at each section.

 ### skip_refs
-This parameter defines ref or list of refs to skip.
+This parameter defines the ref or list of refs to skip.
 You can use glob pattern syntax as well.
 Example: "staging,feature-*"

 ### jobs
 Here you can specify parameters of your builds.
 There are serveral ways you can configure it.
 Using hash: